rodrigodpl/Group-movement-tutorial/README.md

 This function also manages that units don't move away from the original route, as it will always be chosen the nearest tile to the path.
 The nearest tile can be the current one depending on the obstacle's nature, making the unit wait for a certain collider to move away.

+### "Pushing"

+We have been describing the previous situation as Unit A moving away from it's path so it does not collide.
+However, if instead of a moving cluster we had idle troops, it would more time efficient for Unit A that idle troops moved away to let it pass.
+This action will be called "pushing" the idle unit from now on.

+The previous function can be used as well for this: Each idle unit should begin a path with it's current position as single waypoint.
+The method will try to keep the unit on it's position, but as it's colliding, it will then choose any empty tile around it to move away and let Unit A pass.
+As the Unit A has left, the collision disappears and the idle unit goes back to it's position.

+This can and should trigger recursive callings to the function in nearby units affected by the movement, but as long as there is some empty space around the cluster, it should work properly.

 ## Priorities and collision solving

-The previous implementation in the code seem effective, but what would happen if some troop of the cluster, let's call it unit B, tried to avoid unit A simultaneously?
+Lets return to the example where Unit A and the cluster are moving.
+What would happen if some troop of the cluster, let's call it unit B, tried to avoid unit A simultaneously?
 It could result on it, for example, turning right to let it pass, so that would make units C, D, and E, which are right behind B, to predict a collision between them.

 That would create a chain effect where all units will behave crazy trying to dodge each other and performing tons of unnecessary computations.
 To avoid this, we must use unit prioritizing.

 This means, units will manage collisions in base of the state and priority of each one.
 Priority is given by the coder and could be derived from any mechanism (size, power, speed...).

+Then, we can group the possibles state values in:

+ - Unit A is moving / Unit B is idle:
+     1. Higher priority unit pushes lower out of the way.
+     2. If the pushing can't be done, higher priority unit tries to avoid lower.
+     3. If none can be done, stop.
+  - Unit A is moving / Unit B is moving:
+     1. Lower priority unit tries to avoid higher.
+     2. If it can't be done, higher tries to avoid lower.
+     3. If it can't be done, lower stops, higher pushes it out of the way.
+     4. If none can be done, both stop.

 We will classify oncoming collisions as:

  - Unsolved: the collision have been noticed, so the code computes the logic decisions to manage it.